-The University of Colorado Boulder was selected by the Arnold and Mabel Beckman Foundation as one of eleven institutions in the United States to receive a 2017 Beckman Scholars Program Award.
-The Beckman Scholars Program offers an in depth research experience to exceptionally talented, full-time CU Boulder undergraduates in the biological and chemical sciences.
-Beckman Scholars will conduct independent laboratory research under the supervision of one of fifteen faculty mentors from five departments:
+The Beckman Scholars Program, supported by two generous grants from the Arnold and Mabel Beckman Foundation, offers an in depth research experience to exceptionally talented, full-time CU Boulder undergraduates in the biological sciences.
+Beckman Scholars conduct independent laboratory research under the supervision of one of fifteen faculty mentors from five departments:

 - $18,200 student stipend ($6,800 first summer, $4,600 academic year, $6,800 second summer)

 - $5000 faculty mentor stipend to support educational expenses for their scholar.

 - Beckman Scholars may be invited to attend the annual Beckman Symposium, in each of the two summers of their award term.
 The symposium typically takes place in August, in Irvine, California.